Second inauguration of Donald Trump: Attendees

 Trump's inauguration marked the first time that a U.S. president-elect formally welcomed foreign leaders to the ceremony.

 Outgoing U.S. president Joe Biden (who defeated Trump in 2020 and was inaugurated as the 46th president in 2021), outgoing U.S. vice president Kamala Harris (who had been Trump's main opponent in 2024), former U.S. presidents Bill Clinton, George W. Bush, and Barack Obama (whom Trump first succeeded in 2017) attended the inauguration.
 Former first ladies Hillary Clinton (Trump's former opponent in 2016) and Laura Bush also attended the inauguration, but former first lady Michelle Obama was absent.
 Former U.S. vice presidents Dan Quayle and Mike Pence (who served under Trump during his first term) and former second lady Marilyn Quayle were also in attendance, while former vice presidents Al Gore and Dick Cheney and former second lady Karen Pence were absent.
 New York mayor Eric Adams and media proprietor Rupert Murdoch also attended the inauguration.

 Chinese president Xi Jinping was invited to the ceremony, but sent vice president Han Zheng as his special representative instead.
 This marked the first time a senior official of China's government was sent to a US presidential inauguration.
 El Salvador's president Nayib Bukele and Italian prime minister Giorgia Meloni were also reportedly invited.
 Israeli prime minister Benjamin Netanyahu initially planned to attend, but ultimately did not after not receiving a formal invitation.
-Argentine president Javier Milei and the last democratically-elected Georgian president Salome Zourabichvili had been reportedly planning to attend.
+Argentine president Javier Milei and the last democratically elected Georgian president Salome Zourabichvili had been reportedly planning to attend.
 Former Brazilian president Jair Bolsonaro has indicated that he was an invitee, but he would have needed his confiscated passport to be returned by the government in order to travel.
 Russia confirmed that President Vladimir Putin did not receive an invitation.
 Trump stated that he had not invited President Volodymyr Zelenskyy to his inauguration but expressed willingness to welcome him if he decided to attend.
-Current British Prime Minister Keir Starmer did not attend the inauguration, while former British prime ministers Boris Johnson and Liz Truss attended.
+Then British Prime Minister Keir Starmer did not attend the inauguration, while former British prime ministers Boris Johnson and Liz Truss attended.
 Ecuadorian president Daniel Noboa, first lady Lavinia Valbonesi, and Paraguayan president Santiago Peña were also planning to attend.
 Edmundo González, whom the U.S. government recognizes as the winner of the 2024 Venezuelan presidential election, also reportedly attended.

 The foreign ministers of Quad nations, S. Jaishankar from India, Penny Wong from Australia, and Takeshi Iwaya from Japan, also attended the inauguration.
 They were expected to meet with Trump the day after the ceremony for discussions.